rtaibah/jekyll-blog/_posts/blog/2008-03-14-pimp-your-amarok-13-scripts-you-should-probably-know-about.md

 title: "Pimp your Amarok: 13 Scripts You Should Know About"
 author: rami
 layout: linuxologist
-permalink: /2008/03/14/pimp-your-amarok-13-scripts-you-should-probably-know-about
 categories: Blog
 tags: [amarok, linux]
-summary: "[Amarok](http://amarok.kde.org/) is a very intuitive and user friendly music player, it makes playing music on your PC even more fun.
-It has tons of options that would put any other player to shame.
-Right out of the box it can fetch lyrics, album covers from [Amazon](http://www.amazon.com), and artist bios from [Wikipedia](http://www.wikipedia.com)!"

 ---